dejwk/roo_display/doc/programming_guide.md

 The library provides convenience 'sprintf-like' utilities in `"roo_display/ui/string_printer.h"`.
 You can use them to format text into `std::string`, which is used in other places such as the `TextLabel`.

-> Note: do not shy away from using `std::string`.
+> Note: do not hesitate to use `std::string`.
 It works well on microcontrollers such as ESP32.
 For best performance, strings should be passed by value and _moved_ (rather than copied).
 Classes such as `TextLabel` already provide suitable move constructors, making things 'just work'.

 ```cpp
 TextLabel label(StringPrintf("%.1f°C", temp), font, color);